We are always keen to hear your views on our services.

 Having your say about rents

-We will collect all your views and the Loretto Housing Board will consider all the feedback before making a final decision on rent levels for 2020/21.
+The Loretto Board will consider all of the feedback before making a final decision.

-We will let you know the results of the consultation and the final decisions made about spending priorities and rent levels on our website and in your magazine ‘Inside Loretto’.
+We'll let you know the results of the consultation and the final decisions on our website and in your tenant magazine.

-We will write to you to let you know your new rent for 2020/21.
+We'll also write to you with your new rent payment for 2020/21.
 Your new rent will be due from April 2020 onwards.

 Information, Advice and Letting Policy Consultation

 Our new framework and policy on how we let our homes is being updated to reflect the helpful feedback we received from customers and others.

 More than 1500 people responded to our proposals for our housing information, advice and letting policy.

 It aimed to make the way we let our homes fair and clear while ensuring people in greatest need get priority.